pingcap/talent-plan/rust/README.md

 - Simple log-structured storage, inspired by [bitcask]
 - Network programming with std and [tokio]
 - Benchmarking with [criterion] and [critcmp]
-- Fun and foolproof parallel programming with [rayon], and [crossbeam]
+- Fun and foolproof parallel programming with [crossbeam] and more
 - Asyncronous programming with Rust [futures]
 - How to learn what you don't know about Rust and find the documentation and crates you need to succeed